jessepav/lacygoill-wiki-backup/vim/string.md

 ## `:echo 'hello' " some comment` raises `E114`!

     echo 'hello' " some comment
-    E114: Missing quote: " some comment~
+    E114: Missing quote: " some comment˜

 `:echo[m]` sees a double quote as part of its argument.
 Therefore, you can't append a comment like you could with other commands: